The 5 Best Hoka Shoes for Nursing

 • Plush cushioning gives you an ultra-comfy experience

-• Best for walking, everyday running, and working as a Nurse
+• Best for walking, everyday running, and working as a nurse

 Cons